 A Stimulus Payment or Economic Impact Payment (EIP) as it is referenced by the IRS was authorized by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
 Individuals that have a gross income below $75,000 will receive $1,200 (filing joint will receive $2,400) and $500 for each dependent child under the age of 17.
 Taxpayers that have a gross income that is more than $75,000 ($150,000 filing joint) will receive smaller checks; if your income is over $99,000 ($198,000 filing joint) then no stimulus payment will be received.
+Here’s where to get information on your stimulus payments.

 Below are links directly on the IRS website where you will find: